Basic Principles Of Tube Expanding

-C. Subtract the tube outside diameter from the tube hole dimension.
+- Subtract the tube OD from the tube hole ID.

-D. Using a tube hole gauge, determine the inside diameter of the tube before rolling.
+- Using a tube hole gauge, determine the ID of the tube before rolling.

-E. Add the dimension found in “D” to the clearance between the tube OD and the tube hole to get the tube’s inside diameter at metal to metal contact.
+- Add the dimension found in “D” to the clearance “C” between the tube OD and the tube hole to determine the tube’s ID at metal-to-metal contact.

-F. Roll the tube to what you feel is a good tube joint (by feel or an estimated torque setting) and check the I.D. of the tube with a tube gauge.
+- Roll the tube to what you estimate to be a good tube joint (by feel or an estimated torque setting) and check the ID of the tube with a tube gauge.
 Take caution not to over roll as it can cause damage.

-H. This can be converted to a % of wall reduction by dividing the actual wall thickness (“B minus “D”) .130″ into the amount of roll .009 as shown in “G” above.
+- This can be converted to a % wall reduction by dividing the actual wall thickness (“B – “D”) into the amount of roll as shown in “G”.

-You can use this chart to your advantage by predetermining both the percent of wall reduction required and the actual inside diameter, which should be rolled.
-After the completion of “E” you realize any additional increase of the inside diameter of the tube will result in actual wall reduction.
-Since the amount of wall reduction greatly determines the quality of the tube joint, you should arrive at the percent required for your application prior to tube rolling.
+Once metal to metal contact occurs (“E”) any additional increase of the inside diameter of the tube will result in actual wall reduction.
+Since the amount of wall reduction greatly determines the quality of the tube joint, you should know what percent of wall reduction is optimal for the application.

 Lubrication is critical in rolling a consistently tight tube joint.
 Tube expanding creates a great deal of heat and friction, so it is important to use the proper lubrication to obtain good tool life and consistent expansions.